 More resources for visiting Sitges

-Want to make the most of a short visit to Barcelona?
-See our Barcelona 3 day itinerary.
+Want to make the most of Barcelona out of season?
+See our guide to visiting Barcelona in winter.

 Have you spent time visiting Sitges before?
 Let us know about your experiences in the comments below.